Table of Content:

 bar

-Also unlike traditional shells, environment variables in Elvish live in a separate E:
+Unlike traditional shells, environment variables in Elvish live in a separate

 namespace: